 At Urmston Grammar, we believe in our students right to learn and our teachers right to teach.
-By setting out clearly our behaviour policy and incorporating our rewards system, our aim is to cultivate an environment which bests allows everybody in our community to thrive.
+By setting out clearly our rewards and behaviour policy, our aim is to cultivate an environment which bests allows everybody in our community to thrive.